f-viktor/Panasonic-AC-CLI/README.md

 Once you have done that, you can set up `config.json`:
 ```
 {
- "Username": "yourRegisteredEmail@thePanasonicSite.com", // Your registered user ID
+ "Username": "email@panasonicid.com", // Your registered user ID
  "Password": "YourPanasonicPassword", // Password for the registered email
  "Bearer": "",                        // Leave empty, it will be filled by the script
  "DeviceGuid": "",                    // You can fill this later, from the ouput of -list
  "RetryAttempts": 2,                  // If a HTTP request fails, how many times to retry
  "HttpDebug": false,                  // Print HTTP requests and responses
- "HttpProxy": ""                                         // HTTP proxy for debugging
+ "HttpProxy": "" ,                    // HTTP proxy for debugging
+ "Verbose": false                     // Does nothing, use -q switch instead
 }
 ```
 After this you can delete the app from your phone, the script will log you out anyway.